akmand/akmand.github.io/README.md

-HTML versions of the Jupyter Notebook tutorials can be accessed at the link below:
+HTML versions of our Jupyter Notebook tutorials can be accessed at the link below:

 https://akmand.github.io/intro.html